top of page

 In each race, Competitors will be allocated with a specific quantity of Attack Mode to be published in a Bulletin at the beginning of each Competition.

-Season 9 brought with it a brand new car, named Gen3 It was officially announced during the Season 8 Monaco race weekend - you can find more details here.
+Season 11 brings us a brand new racing car called Gen3 Evo - you can find more details here.

 Anything else you want to know?